-Those with normal speech capabilities are sometimes prejudiced against the tangled tongue.
+Unfortunately, those with normal speech capabilities are sometimes prejudiced against the tangled tongue.
 This attitude is born from the same ignorance that gives rise to all forms of discrimination.
-Stuttering has nothing at all to do with native language.
-It’s an affliction that leads to personal struggles around the world.
+It has nothing to do with native language.
+Stuttering is an affliction that leads to personal struggles around the world.

-The International Stuttering Association formed in 1995 as a uniting force to focus on support and education, the first International Stuttering Awareness Day was established three years later.
+The International Stuttering Association formed, as a uniting force, in 1995.
+Its focus is support and education.
+Three years later, in 1998, the first International Stuttering Awareness Day was established.

 October 22 is the culmination of activities that begin on October 1.
-From worldwide symposiums and online conferences to local organizations and community meetings, those who stutter exchange experiences, ideas and hopes with each other.
+From local community meetings to worldwide symposiums and online conferences, those who stutter share experiences, ideas and hopes with each other.
 They share with us too, and we do well to listen.

-The root cause of this disorder is still not entirely known, but advances in the field are encouraging.
-Studies on child development and language anomalies combined with diagnostic tools and speech therapy activities give great hope to those who stutter.
+The root cause of this disorder is still unknown but advances in the field are encouraging.
+Studies on child development and language anomalies, combined with speech therapy activities and diagnostic tools, give great hope to those who stutter.

 Speaking out in a world that seems impatient to listen takes courage.
 Today we focus not on the sound of what we hear but the importance of the voice that speaks.